rust-lang/mdBook/book-example/src/format/config.md

   that occur in code blocks and code spans.
 Defaults to `false`.
 - **mathjax-support:** Adds support for [MathJax](mathjax.md).
 Defaults to `false`.
-- **no-copy-fonts:** Prevents fonts.css and respective font files from being copied.
-Defaults to `false`.
+- **copy-fonts:** Copies fonts.css and respective font files to the output directory and use them in the default theme.
+Defaults to `true`.
 - **google-analytics:** If you use Google Analytics, this option lets you enable it by simply specifying your ID in the configuration file.
 - **additional-css:** If you need to slightly change the appearance of your book